Art History Minor

 4 Certificate Electives

-All 4 certificate electives may be additional core courses or taken from an approved list of digital production-based courses.
+The remaining 4 certificate electives may be additional core courses or other digital art and design courses approved by the certificate advisor, Professor Jonathan Monaghan.
 These courses are drawn from departments and schools across the University, including Art, Architecture and Planning, Drama, Computer Science, Education, Engineering, Library and Information Sciences, and Media Studies.
+For the application, or more information, please contact Professor Jonathan Monaghan.